 but finally it ended up being Healthcare IT in a Nutshell.

-I prepared an updated and expanded printed handout, which comprises several pages of dictionary/encyclopedia entries, with a couple of sidebars and a few explanatory diagrams.
-You can print out the handout and read it by itself, which will give you a very basic basic grounding.
-Or, you can go to the HTML version of the same information, which I will update more frequently, and is easier to browse online.
+I prepared an updated and expanded printed handout, which comprises several pages of dictionary/encyclopedia entries, with a couple of sidebars and a few explanatory diagrams, You can go to the HTML version of the same information, which is easier to browse online.

 An Educational Plan